-- Explore informal and formal methods for gathering and analyzing information about your audience.
-Learn how you can use audience analysis to develop your speech and adapt to your audience.
+- Explore informal and formal methods for gathering and analyzing information about your audience

-- Find out how to rehearse a speech and answer audience questions.
+- Understand how to rehearse a speech and answer audience questions.

-- Survey the different types of visual aids and examine guidelines for presenting them.
-Consider the pros and cons of using PowerPoint alongside techniques for formatting and using slides.
-Investigate copyright and fair use implications.
+- Survey the different types of visual aids and examine guidelines for presenting them

-- Research components of rhetorical proof.
-Analyze the differences between inductive, deductive, causal, and analogical reasoning.
+- Analyze the differences between inductive, deductive, causal, and analogical reasoning